 A total of 36 units is required for students with a major focus in linguistic anthropology.
-All students majoring in linguistic anthropology are required to take both history of anthropological theory classes, ANTH 608A and ANTH 608B.

-In addition to both ANTH 608A and 608B, as well as the quantitative methods course, students are also required to take the following core courses (6 units):
+All students majoring in linguistic anthropology are required to take both history of anthropological theory classes, ANTH 608A and ANTH 608B, as well as the quantitative methods course required of all PhD students. linguistic anthropology students are also required to take the following core courses (12 units):